 The Irish Cancer Society is committed to ensuring that all funds included within budget are used sensibly and appropriately.
-Reasonable travel, accommodation, subsistence, and other expenses incurred by a researcher in the execution of activities directly related to the research project will be reimbursed.
+Reasonable travel, accommodation, subsistence, and other expenses incurred by a researcher that are directly related to the research project will be reimbursed.

-Reasonable expenses are defined as those that are cost effective weighed against the purpose of the activity.
-Researchers should be sensitive to what is perceived as reasonable at all times.
-It is not possible to set out rules for every situation and so you are required to exercise judgment to ensure that all claims made are within the spirit of the guidelines.
+Reasonable expenses are defined as those that are cost effective, weighed against the purpose of the activity.
+Researchers should be sensitive to what is considered reasonable at all times.
+It is not possible to set out rules for every situation and so you are required to exercise judgement to ensure that all claims are within the spirit of these guidelines.

-Please note, an awardee will be required to submit a detailed statement of income and expenditure as part of their annual report process.
-As part of this reporting, the

-Irish Cancer Society may request copies of the original receipts associated with any travel on their grant.
-Failure to supply a receipt or any underspend on any travel bursaries must be reimbursed in full to the Society
+Please note, an awardee will be required to submit a detailed statement of income and expenditure as part of the annual report process.
+As part of this reporting, the Irish Cancer Society may request copies of the original receipts associated with any travel on the grant.
+Failure to supply a receipt or any underspend on any travel bursaries must be reimbursed in full to the Society.

-If there is any uncertainty as to whether something is reasonable or not, then a query should be addressed to the Society by emailing grants@irishcancer.ie in advance of incurring such expenditure.
+If there is any uncertainty as to whether something is reasonable or not, a query should be addressed to the Society by emailing grants@irishcancer.ie in advance of incurring such expenditure.